Tanzyingsz/DDM-Dissertation/Literature Review 5.1.md

 Etsy tells the story about its brand in a more intimate tone like an old friend.
 The animated illustration brings more characteristic to the brand.

 **(3)Design**
 eBay used analogous colour extended from its brand colour.
 Each category chooses a series of analogous colour to maintain consistency, so does the single pages within the "about us" section.
 However, the abundance of colour actually makes the pages visually complicated since the user has to jump in between colours and try to find the connection between the product and colour.
 By adding colour to product image with a transparent background, save the consistency back slightly.
-The

 **B2C Platform: Re-Fashion(re-fashion.co.uk)**
-Re-Fashion is a website that "helps charities that can't open a shop to raise money from donated clothes."
-The business model of this website is extremely similar to RE:source: it serves both donor and buyer.
+Re-Fashion is a website that "helps charities that can't open a shop to raise money from donated clothes."(RE-fashion, 2020) The business model of this website is extremely similar to RE:source: it serves both donor and buyer.
 The profit it gains goes to the charity chosen by the user.

 The website is cleanly designed with one single brand colour, stylish font and clear visual hierarchy.
 Its style blog tells the story of their cooperation

 ## 3.2 Project Brief

+【添加一个板块描述整个 business 怎么运行，怎么解决用户的问题，最后怎么给奖励。 网站的结构】
-RE: source is a second-hand, sustainability-driven online marketplace serving sellers, outbound Chinese students and buyers, inbound Chinese students who are starting their education in the UK.
-The ultimate goal of RE:source is actively shape the perspectives mindset of environmental awareness and sustainability of the future China young thought leaders in the UK.<br/>
+RE: source is a business-to-consumer(B2C) second-hand, sustainability-driven online marketplace serving sellers, outbound Chinese students and buyers, inbound Chinese students who are starting their education in the UK.
+RE:source collect second-hand items from donor and resell them to the buyers.
+The ultimate goal of RE:source is actively shape the perspectives mindset of environmental awareness and sustainability of the Chinese studying in the UK.<br/>

 The sustainable component is adopted as a supporting marketing strategy.
-The previous case shows the "sustainable" movement potentially brings benefits.
-In 2013, IKEA Norway held a temporary online flea market collecting and reselling the used IKEA items.
+Some previous case shows the "sustainable" movement potentially brings benefits.For instance, in 2013, IKEA Norway held a temporary online flea market collecting and reselling the used IKEA items.
 At the end of the 8-week-long campaign, IKEA announced the increase in furniture sale(Rudenko, 2013).
 In conclusion, the sustainable tag can actually have a positive effect on a brand.
 It also passes the message of being responsible and caring for the environment.
 "Protect the environment" is also listed in the top 10 motivators that significantly affect customer value(Harvard Business Review,2015).<br/>

 The overall style of RE:source will be simple and graphic, but staying functional.<br/><br/>

 ## 3.3 Target Users

-The UK Chinese student secondhand market might have a brighter future.
+The UK Chinese student secondhand market might have a bright future.
 The number of Chinese international student rank first in the 2017-2018 UK higher education(UKCISA, 2019).
-Almost 70% of the student enrolling in the UK education age under 25, which happens to be the most open age group to the idea of a circular economy (CBNData, 2019).Therefore, the RE: source platform target at Chinese UK student who has a huge potential to embrace the sustainable lifestyle.<br/>
+Almost 70% of the student enrolling in the UK education age under 25, which happens to be the most open age group to the idea of a circular economy (CBNData, 2019).
+Therefore, the RE: source platform target at Chinese UK student who has a huge potential to embrace the sustainable lifestyle.<br/>

 The target user is divided into two types, donor and buyer.
+Donor refers to the student who tries to relieve second-hand burdens as soon as possible before leaving the UK.
+Buyers are the student who are about to begin their study in the UK or had just arrived for new semester.
+It is a common approach for the about-to-leave student to find new-coming students to take over pre-loved belongings.
+However due to the 2020 pandemic, many students are forced to leave the UK earlier.
+The start of the new semester is also delayed which means less student will arrive in the UK soon.
+In this case, there is a high possiblity the second-hand goods will go to the trash if nobody takes care of them.

-While donor, the Chinese student who tries to get rid of second-hand burdens, the next round of student buyer had not yet arrived.
-Especially due to the 2020 pandemic, the beginning of the on-site semester postponed and some of the students swtich to online learning.
-In general, there is a time gap between the two bodies of the student.
-RE:source link them together and pass down the re-usable items from the seniors to the juniors.<br/><br/>
+RE:source act as the role to fill the time gap between the two bodies of the student.
+It temporarily store the second-hand goods and pass down the re-usable items from the seniors to the juniors.<br/><br/>

+【针对英国的原因：二手市场历史悠久；资源只能够支持英国境内发展，之后再扩张】
+【指出 pain points】

 ## 3.4 The Offering

+【questionnaire 添加到 appendix】
 According to the brief questionnaire among 75 Chinese second-hand buyers, WeChat, the largest social media in China, turns out to be the No.1 channel Chinese students use for idle goods transaction.
 As a messaging app, WeChat provides a clunky, unorganised, and an uninformative shopping experience that requires users to tediously scroll through the group’s chat history, not knowing whether they will ﬁnd their desired item or whether the item is available. eBay and Gumtree are also mentioned as commonly used second-hand web applications.
-According to online feedbacks, These two platforms got many complaints about "the low quality of products, being scammed and the lake of customer service" (https://uk.trustpilot.com/).<br/>
+According to online reviews, these two platforms got many complaints about "the low quality of products, being scammed and the lake of customer service" (trustpilot, 2020).<br/>

-As a business-to-consumer(B2C) second-hand e-commerce platform, RE:source will not only provide the service that deals with the problem mentioned above but also optimizes the user experience through storytelling.<br/>

-In order to deal with the most commonly seen trust and scam issue on second-hand platform, RE:source solve the root of the problem through choosing the path of B2C instead of P2P (Peer to peer) e-commerce.
-Since RE:source act as the seller who takes care of the quality of used products, the user no longer have to worry about the reliability of the product provider.
-Furthermore, timely customer service is provided through email.<br/>

-As for the storytelling part, the brand story will firstly persuade the donor and buyer to agree with our value.
-Then the website will try to provide the highly usable functions where the process of reserving doorstep donation collection service and searching for desired items are all simplified and optimized.<br/><br/>
+RE:source aims to provide reliable service and optimizes the user experience through storytelling.<br/>In order to deal with the trust and scam issue on second-hand platform, RE:source solve the root of the problem through choosing the path of B2C instead of P2P (Peer to peer) e-commerce.
+Since RE:source take responsibility of checking the quality and usability of uesd items and provide genuine information on its website, the user no longer have to worry about the reliability of products.
+Furthermore, timely customer service is provided through email.
+Customer can always get the support they need.<br/>As for the storytelling part, the brand story on website will firstly persuade the donor and buyer to agree with our value.
+Then the shop section on the website try to provide the highly usable functions where the process of reserving doorstep donation collection service and searching for desired items are all simplified and optimized.<br/><br/>

 ## 3.5 Project Value

 On one hand, the project helps to save natural resource and prevent unnecessary pollution by selling second-hand goods to those in need.
 Throwing re-usable items away leads to extra landfill, water pollution and waste on recyclable materials.
 However, manufacturing products potentially cause more impact on the environment.
 Apart from the same effects mentioned above, the manufacture also consumes a huge amount of materials, water, energy and produce carbon footprint on delivery.
 Reusing second-hand items is reducing newly manufactured ones.
 Thus RE:source brings positive impact to the environment.<br/>
+【加入数据支持】

 On the other hand, as for the usage of fundings, apart from supporting the compulsory delivery and storage service, RE: source plan to use the profit to fund the artist who can upcycle the second-hand goods through in the future.
 This movement maximizes the value of used items and avoids the manufacture of the products that serve a similar function.
+For example, the cushion made by abandoned fabric can work equally well as the new.
 Also, the brand delivers sustainable ideas to a larger audience through a workshop which invites the public to participate in the redesign process.<br/><br/>

+> Re-Fashion.
+(2020).
+Re-Fashion | Making Fashion Sustainable.
+For Good. [online] Available at: https://re-fashion.co.uk/ [Accessed 25 Jul.
+2020].

 > Rudenko, A., 2013.
 How IKEA Norway Has Driven Sales, While Helped Old Furniture To Find New Homes. [online] POPSOP.
 Available at: <https://popsop.com/2013/10/ikea-norway-helped-old-furniture-buy-new-homes/> [Accessed 21 June 2020].